'March for Our Lives' gun control rally to draw thousands across US: Everything you need to know

 An opportunity for unity

-“This is such a unifying experience, it’s truly nonpartisan” Boan, a freshman at the University of South Carolina, told Fox News.
+“This is such a unifying experience, it’s truly nonpartisan” said Ellie Boan, 19, a freshman at the University of South Carolina.
 She plans to attend a sister march in Columbia on March 24.

 “Not everyone necessarily agrees how [gun reform] should happen.
 But different viewpoints are coming together and all agree that no American child should feel unsafe in school,” she said.